 Established in 1974 pursuant to General Assembly Resolution 3243

-This fund is subject to three per cent programme support costs on grants to NGOs and 13 per cent on core and other activities.
+This fund is subject to three percent programme support costs on grants to NGOs and 13 percent on other activities.

 Sub-account for Strengthening the Integrated Regional Information Networks